Monday, October 14, 2024

 Where's my blog: If you want to follow my blog, go here and sign up to follow.

-What's on my loom: Still in its corner under the windows, but not warped, but dusted.
+What's on my loom: Still in its corner under the windows.

-What's on my sewing machine: Binding for Daphne's quilt.
+What's on my sewing machine: Still its dust cover.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.